-"Michigan law prohibiting the possession of marijuana violates equal protection guarantees of federal and state constitutions because marijuana is classified in this statute as a "narcotic drug" and treated like heroin and other hard drugs to which it bears no rational resemblance." - Brief for Defendar Appellant John Sinclair, in State (1) chigan lant John Sinclair, in State v.
+"facts."
+"Michigan law prohibiting the possession of marijuana violates equal protection guarantees of federal and state constitutions because marijuana is classified in this statute as a "narcotic drug" and treated like heroin and other hard drugs to which it bears no rational resemblance." - Brief for Defendan Appellant John Sinclair, in State of a chigan v.
 John A. Sinclair.

-John Sinclair prisonmen onstitutionaws, and the e laws are enit Narcotics Bureau. being punished for his conally-protected political activity nchigan's Youth Community.
-A fair oond hearing would demonstrate why John Sinclair deserves his freedom pending the final determination of his appeal.
-John Sinclair has never missed a court date; he is in no way "a threat to the community;" his constitutional chal-lenge to the Michigan marijuana statutes is substantive and a matter of first impression in the state courts,

-If his conviction is ultimately upheld on constitutional grounds, John Sinclair will return to prison to serve the remainder of his sentence, of which two years have already passed.
+John Sinclair is to in put is a imprisonment achoose by if facility imprisonment achoose by if facility in the temoria to be allegene to constitution- its on the narijuana laws, and the a laws, and the se laws are en-Narcotics Bureau.
+He starffy being punished for his con-itutionally-protected political activity inchigan's Youth Community.
+A fair bond hearing would demonstrate why John Sinclair deserves his freedom pending the final determination of his appeal.
+Ing the final determination of his appeal.
+John Sinclair has never missed a court date; he is in no way "a threat to the community;" his constitutional challenge to the Michigan marijuana statutes is substantive and a matter of first impression in the state courts, If his conviction is ultimately upheld on constitutional grounds, John Sinclair will return to prison to serve the remainder of his sentence, of which two years have already passed.